williamsnider/xper/README.md

 *assuming maven is installed (apt install maven) (helpful guide with using maven: https://spring.io/guides/gs/maven/)

-pom.xml has jeromq as a dependency.
-Therefore running this maven command should download jeromq (java implementation of zeromq)
+I've edited pom.xml to have jeromq as a dependency.
+Therefore running this maven command should download jeromq (java implementation of zeromq):
 ```
 mvn package
 ```